Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Kittima05, Shutterstock

-It can occur anywhere on the body, but it is found most often at the level of the ear (othematoma), especially in dog breeds with long ears.
-These breeds risk hitting their ears when shaking their heads.
+It can occur anywhere on the body, but it may go unnoticed unless it is found at the level of the ear (otohematoma).
+Dogs that scratch their ears heavily or shake their heads are at higher risk of developing these lumps.

-Since the ear area is not very elastic, the hematoma causes significant tension between the two sides of the auricle.
+Since the ear area is not very elastic, the hematoma causes significant tension between the two sides of the ear flap.

 An othematoma can appear as a small mass initially until the ear swells entirely.
-It can be painful but it is not life threatening.
+It can be painful and prompt veterinary intervention is needed, but thankfully, it is not life threatening.

 2. Sebaceous Cysts